sagar8080/semantic-search-system/README.md

 The scope includes conducting stakeholder interviews, assessing existing digital and physical records, researching the Congressman's service history, and ultimately delivering a comprehensive system and information architecture

 ---
-# Solution Proposal: Semantic Document Processing and Intelligent Search System
+# Solution Proposal

-### 🧠 Introduction
+### A Semantic Document Processing and Intelligent Search System

 In today’s digital world, organizations often have vast amounts of documents—emails, reports, memos, scanned files—scattered across different locations and formats.
 Searching through them to find the right information can be like finding a needle in a haystack.
 Congressman Larson's office, like many others, faces this challenge and is seeking a smarter way to manage and access important documents.